 We stayed with locals – campesinos, traditional peasants – the entire journey, sleeping on – or above, on hammocks – the hard-dirt floors of their stone and later, wooden huts.

-No hotels, no roads, no electricity on route to Vilcabamba
+There were no hotels, no roads, no electricity on route to Vilcabamba.

 We bought tropical fruits from isolated farmsteads as the trail descended into fertile rainforest gorges: yellow passion fruit, papaya, banana, pineapple.

 Occasional mule trains laden with sacks – of corn, cocoa, coffee beans – passed us, as we stood aside on the banks of this narrow track on this ancient highway, their neck bells clanging, this caravan of a dozen beasts and a colourfully clad peasant family heading for market (some days away).

-I was amazed by the significance of where we walked – above the forgotten Inca forts of Tambo, situated on a razor-edge ridge overshadowing this ravine-path drop.
+I was amazed by the significance of where we walked – above the forgotten Inca forts of Tambo, situated on a razor-edge ridge – overlooking this ravine-path drop.

 The third day was solid up and down again, branching cloud forest, ravines with rivers raging.

 Often we undulated the rainforest slopes, muddy, paths as streams and rock, then a track of dry scrub to shady plateau overlooking Espiritu Pampa ( the Plain of Spirits ).

-Bright-red birds, jungle, some stone terraces and main plaza cleared, but mostly huge trees and greenery over walls of ruined, stone-chunk buildings.
+Stone terraces and main plaza were cleared.
+But mostly huge trees and greenery clung to the walls of ruined, stone-chunk structures.

 Later, several bushes and small trees mutilated, a few fresh dings in the blade where I connected with stone, but no, no new ruins found, no lost statues nor no snakes spotted.